Granite and Radon

 FACT – All natural products, especially stone, minerals, and sand, contain trace amounts of some radioactive elements called NORMs (Naturally Occurring Radioactive Mineral) that can produce measurable amounts of radiation and sometimes radon gas.

 This includes all concrete products, clay bricks, most non-plastic plates and dishes, coal and the flyash produced in coal-fired power plants, natural gas (contains radon), phosphate fertilizers used in your garden (ALL contain potassium and small amounts of uranium and thorium), and the vegetables grown using those fertilizers.
 The Border Patrol often catches truck loads of marijuana because it is loaded with radiation producing potassium), all glass made using silica (even eye glasses, wine glasses, mirrors, windows, etc.), and granite too.
-There are thousands of items we could list.
-If interested, visit these links for more info:

-However, the key word is “measurable”.
+The key word is “measurable”.
 As an illustration, compare the radon produced by your naturally-occurring stone surfaces, such as granite, to the heat produced by a birthday candle.
 Although you wouldn’t be able to heat your entire kitchen using a birthday candle you can easily feel the heat if you put your hand over it.
 This is similar to placing a geiger counter over a tiny speck of uranium, thorium, radium, or potassium.
 The detector will make thousands of clicks per minute but be of little concern.
 If your stone surface emits a small amount of radon, as happens in most cases, it will generally be insignificant when diluted with the quantity of air in your entire home.

 You are hundreds of times more likely to be at risk for radon emanating from the soil beneath your home.
 The US EPA states it simply in the Consumer’s Guide to Radon Reduction: